jacobaustin123/Coral/README.md

 # Exceptions

 Coral has both compile and runtime exceptions for type errors, undefined variables, and out of bounds list access.
-Coral strives to raise as many of these errors as possible at compile time, using a robust type inferrence system.
+Coral strives to raise as many of these errors as possible at compile time, using a robust type inference system.
 For example, the following errors will be caught by the compiler:

 **Function Argument Errors:**